 The user could enter all of the code for Model, PolyConv and Split into this individual and run the program sequentially.
 However, there is no reason why Model should wait until PolyConv completes the first simulation frame to start processing the second frame.
 Similarly, PolyConv does not need to wait for Split.
 In the parallel processing community this type of parallelism is often called a pipeline.
 Using the Enterprise analogy, these three routines act like an assembly or production line and are represented by a line.
-Therefore, the user can transform the individual into a line containing the components Model, PolyConv and Split.
+Therefore, the user can transform the individual into a line containing the receptionist, Model, and two subordinate individuals, PolyConv and Split.

-Enterprise programs are not edited by freehand drawing in which users connect assets in arbitrary topologies.
-Instead, the programming model limits users to four powerful operations: transforming the kind of an asset, expanding and collapsing an asset to reveal its components and replicating an asset.
+Enterprise programs are not edited by free-hand drawing in which users connect assets in arbitrary topologies.
+Instead, the programming model limits users to four very powerful operations: transforming the kind of an asset, expanding and collapsing an asset to reveal its components and replicating an asset.
 This approach is designed to eliminate programming errors.